zzwerling/ai-dating-profile-review/README.md

 - **Bio Critique Tool:** Provides professional-style feedback on dating bios based on tone, clarity, and originality.
 - **Opener Generator:** Creates customized opening messages tailored to a user's profile and desired tone.
+- **Conversation Coach:** Analyzes a user's conversation and gives feedback on their perceived tone.
+Suggests responses with a variety of different tones.

 The app features a React frontend (Vite + Tailwind) with a FastAPI backend powered by OpenAI’s GPT-3.5-Turbo.
 It’s containerized with Docker and deployed to production on AWS EC2 and Vercel.